 Throughout the following sections we will use the term 'handler', which was coined by Intel DML, referring to an object associated with an operation on the accelerator.
 Through it, the state of a task may be queried, making the handler our connection to the asynchronously executed task.
-Use of a handler is also displayed in the memcpy-function for the DSA as shown in Figure 2.5.
 As we may split up one single copy into multiple distinct tasks for submission to multiple DSAs, CacheData internally contains a vector of multiple of these handlers.